 - C. Members shall make every effort to ensure that accurate and impartial information is provided to enable members of the public to exercise an informed judgement in making their choice of facilities.

-- A. Members shall ensure that all advertising, online or printed, and brochures published observe the requirements of the Trade Descriptions Act 1968, the Misrepresentation Act 1967, the Civil Aviation Act 1971, the Unfair Contract Terms Act 1977, the Control of Misleading Advertisements Regulations 1988, the Consumer Protection Act 1987, and the Package Travel, Package Holidays and Package Tours Regulations 1992, the Unfair Terms in Consumer Contracts Regulation 1999, Consumer Protection from Unfair Trading Regulations 2008 or any amendment or re-enactment thereof in accordance with the second principle of this Code.
+- A. Members shall ensure that all advertising, online or printed, and brochures published observe the requirements of the Trade Descriptions Act 1968, the Misrepresentation Act 1967, the Civil Aviation Act 1971, the Unfair Contract Terms Act 1977, the Control of Misleading Advertisements Regulations 1988, the Consumer Protection Act 1987, and the Package Travel Regulations 2018, the Unfair Terms in Consumer Contracts Regulation 1999, Consumer Protection from Unfair Trading Regulations 2008 or any amendment or re-enactment thereof in accordance with the second principle of this Code.